Interactive Educational Platform for Control Barrier Functions - Explore Safety-Critical Control Theory

 • $\alpha > 0$ controls how aggressively the system stays safe

-Zeroth-Order Barrier (Position Constraint):
+Zeroth-Order Barrier (Obstacle Avoidance):

 First-Order Barrier Construction: